524119574/Front-end-Developer-Interview-Questions/README.md

 })();
 alert(foo + bar);
 ```
-first will execute, second will throw a reference error
+>First will execute, second will throw a reference error